Robust Investment-Driven Insurance Pricing and Liquidity Management: Introduction

 This study is closely related to three papers in the literature, to which we contribute by offering extensions and marginal improvements from distinct perspectives.
 First, we extend \citet{pang2026robust} by incorporating outside financial investment opportunities, making the model more aligned with real-world practice.
 Relative to the benchmark without financial investment, the numerically solved equilibrium outcomes show that the minimum, maximum, and overall range of aggregate capacity all expand, indicating that the insurance market can sustain larger cyclical fluctuations.
 Consequently, the expected duration of underwriting cycles becomes substantially longer.
 While the market-to-book ratio increases markedly, the equilibrium insurance price does not necessarily rise, reflecting a non-monotonic interaction between pricing and financial exposure.
 Furthermore, the share of risky investment increases monotonically with insurers’ aggregate liquid reserves, suggesting decreasing effective risk aversion as liquidity buffers accumulate.

 Second, while \citet{luciano2022fluctuations} extend the dynamic equilibrium framework of \citet{henriet2016dynamics} by incorporating financial market exposure and introducing the concept of insurers’ risk appetite, we build upon theirs by explicitly introducing concerns for model uncertainty, thereby capturing a form of supply-side informational friction.
 We further generalize their setup by allowing for correlation between insurance and financial market risks, rather than assuming independence.
 More importantly, we would like to gently point out that the equilibrium defined in \citet{luciano2022fluctuations} does not, in fact, theoretically exist, at least not in a barrier-type form.
-The reason is that, once financial investment is introduced, the aggregate investment amount they derive tends to diverge to infinity as industry capacity approaches the dividend payout boundary.
-Consequently, the endogenous payout boundary cannot be finite, even if an equilibrium were to exist in principle.
-An important theoretical contribution of this study is therefore to demonstrate the existence of an equilibrium within a dynamic liquidity management framework that incorporates outside financial investment opportunities.
-While we acknowledge that this existence cannot be rigorously proven for all parameter values (and indeed may fail under extreme settings), our numerical results show that, under economically reasonable parameterizations, such a robust equilibrium does emerge.
+The reason is that, once outside financial investment is introduced, the aggregate investment rule becomes ill-defined at the payout boundary.
+At such a boundary, the implied market risk aversion vanishes, while the risky financial asset still carries a positive Sharpe ratio.
+Insurers therefore have an incentive to allocate additional liquid reserves to financial investment rather than distribute them as dividends, making it impossible to sustain a finite payout boundary under their formulation.